etorres/order-processing-kata/README.md

 The event store is a log that can be implemented in an append-only table.
 For instance, PostgreSQL supports [declarative partitioning](https://www.postgresql.org/docs/current/ddl-partitioning.html), and [table inheritance](https://www.postgresql.org/docs/current/ddl-inherit.html) for partitioning in situations where declarative partitioning falls short.

+## Duplicate event handling

+At most once handling is built into the domain model.

+If multiple messages have the same business semantics, then the consumers will reject duplicates themselves.

+Therefore, any given consumer can use the semantics of the message to eliminate duplicates.

 ## Build

 ### Build and test